nixpulvis/nixpulvis.github.io/_mathematics/01_fibonacci.md

 }
 ```

-Next we should try and use `BigDecimal` types and see if we can get past
+Next, we should try and use `BigDecimal` types and see if we can get past
 $$F_{72}$$ without IEEE 754 floats.

 ---